drandreaskrueger/chainhammer/reproduce.md

 For the hardware types, number of CPUs etc - see https://aws.amazon.com/ec2/instance-types/t2/#Product_Details

-As the parity `stable` docker image suddenly switched from `stable` to `beta` today (see issue https://github.com/paritytech/parity-deploy/issues/61) ...
-I had to postpone the parity benchmarking on those larger machines, until they have fixed that hickup.
-And anyways ... hopefully - until I can continue next week - there will be new ideas how to accelerate parity!
+We need completely new ideas how to accelerate parity.

 ### (A) parity aura
 4 nodes via [paritytech/parity-deploy](https://github.com/paritytech/parity-deploy) with higher gasLimit and gasFloorTarget, and some CLI parameters changed (*you knowledgable parity experts, please experiment with those, to increase the TPS - thanks*):